daltskin/daltskin.github.io/content/about.md

 My first ever computer was a Spectrum 48k (yep the rubber key version), where I learn't to copy lines of code out of a book to produce non-working games with endless frustration.
 Today, I still sometimes experience the same frustration coding, but the debug experience is much better :)

-I build stuff mostly in C#, but occassionaly work in other languages such as C, nodejs and python [GitHub](https://github.com/daltskin).
+I build stuff mostly in C#, but occassionaly work in other languages such as C, nodejs and python.